 Covid-19 Business Resources

 In response to the COVID-19 crisis, there are a number of resources and links to information available.
 This page will be updated frequently over the next few weeks, so please check back often.
+Scroll down to see current information about Business Loans and Grants, Webinars and Tools, and Tax Relief.
 In addition, a collection of tools specific to artists and actors is listed at the bottom of the page.

 Things to prepare prior to PPP application:

-SBA Economic Injury Disaster Loans are available here now.
-You can apply for loans, as well as a $10,000 emergency loan advance which pays out in a few days after application approval.
+SBA Economic Injury Disaster Loans (EIDL) are available here now.
+This program has also been replenished with additional funding.
+You can apply for loans, as well as up to $10,000 as an emergency loan advance which pays out prior to complete application approval.
 Another guide with SBA information for small businesses is available here.

 The Arts for Illinois Relief Fund provides financial relief to workers and organizations in the creative industries impacted by COVID-19.
 Application period is now open.